rickardlindberg/rickardlindberg.me/writing/agdpp-pygame-separation-design/index.template.markdown

 tags: agdpp,draft
 ---

+In this episode we reflect on our current design.
+We see something that bothers us and talk about it and how to fix it.

+## The problem

 Right now our game is split up into two main classes: the game and the game loop.
 The game contains the logic of our game, while the game loop is responsible for setting up pygame and calling our game on every frame.